julthomson/website/content/authors/admin/_index.md

 ## About Me

-I am a PhD student in the political science program and a Presidential Scholar at George Mason University.
+I am a Presidential Scholar and PhD candidate in the Political Science program at George Mason University.